ntustison/LAMNrFlows/Manuscript/results_tabular.md

 and interactions with vascular and metabolic risk [@Dekkers2019ObesityBrain;
 @Kim2015BMIThickness; @Bettcher2013BMIVascularWM; @Morys2021MidlifeObesity;
 @Kullmann2012ObeseBrainRSFC].
-In our experiments, $R^2$ for BMI from raw or z-scored IDPs was modest, but the whitened\_full representations yielded substantial gains, with $\Delta R^2$ increasing steadily with $K$ and reaching its maximum at the deepest flows.
+In our experiments, $R^2$ for BMI from raw or z-scored IDPs was modest, but the whitened representations yielded substantial gains, with $\Delta R^2$ increasing steadily with $K$ and reaching its maximum at the deepest flows.
 The pattern was consistent across ANTsX, FreeSurfer, and FSL IDPs, though the absolute magnitude varied.
 This suggests